 Studies over the past decade have shown that the early years — from birth to age 5 — form an indelible blueprint for a child’s long-term learning success.
-Such programs and activities as United Way’s Early Learning Centers, Home Visitation Programs, and Professional Development of Early Education Teachers expose children to the education fundamentals necessary for success in school.
+United Way seeks out initiatives that support our youngest learners, their families and their teachers to ensure that children are ready to learn as soon as they start kindergarten.
+Among those initiatives and partnerships are:

 Pre-literacy skills include more than a child’s ability to identify letters, numbers, or shapes.
 They include oral language and phonological and phonemic awareness, as well as knowledge of the alphabet and an understanding of common print concepts.